Super Goal! 2: Gameplay

 The Japanese version allows players to compete for the Super Cup either with or against Nobuhiro Takeda, one of the greatest football players in all of Japan.
 There are teams from Europe, North America, Central America, Caribbean, South America, Africa, and Asia, Oceania.
 The North American release (published as part of the Goal! series) removed the references to Takeda.

+Release

+GOAL!
+2 and Super Goal 2 were re-released to PS5 and Nintendo Switch in 2026 as part of the Jaleco Sports series, with porting and development by Sickhead Games and publishing by Rock It Games.
+The release included GOAL!
+TWO (North American release) and GOAL!
+2 (European release) for NES, SUPER GOAL!
+2 for SNES, and GOAL!! for Famicom, with original manuals and box art viewable from inside the game in multiple languages and regions.